-Dr. Dan Saltzman, Chief of Thoracic Surgery, offered to take John Ledy and Dave Jessen on a tour of the Children’s Hospital at University of Minnesota.
+After meeting with several worthy causes, John Ledy and Dave Jessen met with Dr. Dan Saltzman, Chief of Thoracic Surgery, to tour of the children’s hospital at University of Minnesota.
 They sat down with representatives of the University of Minnesota Foundation who shared some of the opportunities for Innovize and our associates to donate and volunteer at the hospital.
-It was concluded that U of M Masonic Children’s Hospital was a great philanthropic partner for Innovize for many reasons and we began our partnership in 2013.
-Some of those reasons were:
+After seeing the amazing work their team was doing, John and Dave began our partnership with the U of M Masonic Children’s Hospital in 2013.
+Some of the many reasons include:

 - As a research hospital, the doctors are pioneering new and innovative procedures that will make a lasting difference to children’s medicine.

-- U of M Children’s Hospital embraces a culture of quality and performance excellence and uses measurement and meaningful data to drive improvement.
-Their team based approach and high engagement matches very well with our culture at Innovize.
+- The hospital’s team embraces a culture of quality and performance excellence and uses measurement and meaningful data to drive improvement.
+Their team-based approach and high engagement matches very well with our culture at Innovize.

 - Innovize associates have an opportunity to donate both money and time, no matter how large or small, in a very meaningful way.

-- U of M Children’s Hospital has a very organized and welcoming environment for volunteers and makes it easy for us to become involved and make meaningful donations of our time and money.
+- It’s very organized and welcoming environment for volunteers and makes it easy for us to become involved and make meaningful donations of our time and money.

-- When volunteering at the hospital, Innovize associates can see many of the products they helped make being used to care for sick children.
-This connection makes everyone’s work more meaningful and purposeful.
+- When volunteering at the hospital, Innovize associates often see many of the products they helped make being used to care for sick children.